Probability error bounds for approximation of functions in reproducing kernel Hilbert spaces: Notation and Preliminary Results

 \subsection{Integration of RKHS-Valued Functions}

-In the next sections we will consider integrals of Hilbert space-valued functions.
+In this article we use integrals of Hilbert space-valued functions.
 We first provide fundamental definitions and properties concerning the \emph{Bochner integral}, an extension of the Lebesgue integral for Banach space-valued functions, following D.L~Cohn \cite[Appendix E]{cohn}.